-Sue handed a file to Quinn who took it and began to look over the contents, "According to NoriTech South, which, as I am sure you all know, is right next door to Femme, right before the blackout a massive amount of confidential data was stolen.
-The thieves escaped NoriTech's extraordinary defense system, admittedly a force greatly weakened by the blackout, by way of a tunnel straight to Femme.
+Sue handed a file to Quinn, who took it and began to look over the contents, "According to NoriTech South, which, as I am sure you all know, is right next door to Femme.
+Right before the blackout a massive amount of confidential data was stolen.
+The thieves penetrated NoriTech's extraordinary defense system, admittedly a force greatly weakened by the blackout, by way of a tunnel straight to Femme.
 Meaning they could have been in the bar with you."

 The group was silent, not one of them had a response to this.

 "Thing is, Q and I have been sort of working with the CIA on this case.
 This group was a huge problem in Washington and after a heist gone bad, it was believed they moved their base of operations here.
 We were asked to keep a look out and this is the very thing we are supposed to be looking out for.
 The bad news is, they got away with some crazy high tech stuff that does something awful that I was too bored to listen to.
 Q tell 'em."